danwing/cidfi/draft-wing-cidfi.md

 The client then obtains the CIDFI nonce and CIDFI HMAC secret from each network element used later in {{ownership}} to prove the client owns its UDP 4-tuple.

-For discussion purposes, JSON is shown below to give a flavor of the data the client retrieves from the CIDFI network element.
-The authors anticipate using a more efficient encoding such as {{!CBOR=RFC8949}}.

 ~~~~~
   {"cidfi-path-authentication":[